Becoming a Jackson County 4-H Volunteer Is An Investment in Your Future With an Immeasurable Return!

 What do 4-H Volunteers do?

-4-H Volunteers serve in a variety of capacities based on their interest, skills, and time constraints to support 4-H members, other volunteers, and the 4-H program in general.
+4-H Volunteers serve in a variety of capacities based on their interest, skills, and time constraints in support of 4-H members, other volunteers, and the 4-H program, in general.
 In Jackson County, 4-H volunteers help in many ways.
 Some serve as club leaders and co-leaders for our community 4-H clubs.
 Other volunteers help with competitive events such as the Panhandle Youth Expo and the 4-H Tropicana Public Speaking Program.
 Because 4-H offers such a wide variety of events and activities, there is room for many different types of volunteers!

 What Are the Benefits of Volunteering?

 4-H Volunteers experience what it is like to help guide and mentor our country’s future citizens and leaders.
 Volunteers also develop new leadership skills, meet new friends, and have great adventures.
+Volunteers also pass on valuable life skills, such as those needed for beef, hog, goat and poultry production.
+Volunteers also offer youth opportunities for education and mastery of skills in the areas science, technology, engineering and mathematics (STEM), while providing youth a sense of belonging by providing a safe and caring environment that fosters relationships with other youth and a caring adult.